Homestar Runner: 1996–2000: Development

 Homestar Runner was created in Atlanta in 1996 by University of Georgia students Mike Chapman and friend Craig Zobel, who wrote the original picture book, The Homestar Runner Enters the Strongest Man in the World Contest, while working summer jobs surrounding the 1996 Summer Olympics.

-Matt described the origin of the name "Homestar Runner" as a in-joke between themselves and James Huggins, a childhood friend of the Chapman brothers while growing up in Dunwoody, Georgia.
+Matt described the origin of the name "Homestar Runner" as an in-joke between themselves and James Huggins, a childhood friend of the Chapman brothers while growing up in Dunwoody, Georgia.

 When Mike and Craig were in a bookstore and made a remark about how "awful" the children's books were, the idea to write their own children's book occurred to them.
 They spent around two hours designing the look of Homestar Runner, Pom Pom, Strong Bad, and The Cheat, and completed the book within a day.
 They only printed about five to ten copies to share with friends, and had no intention to publish it.
 However, they had no idea that their father had sent out the book as a manuscript for submission to about 80 different publishers, but they only got rejection letters back, if anything.
 The pair began to work on a sequel, Homestar Runner Goes for the Gold, which would have introduced Strong Bad's brothers, Strong Mad and Strong Sad, but was eventually abandoned.
 They later used the Super NES video game Mario Paint to create the first cartoon featuring the characters.

 2000–2009: Launch and initial popularity

-Around 1999, Mike recognized how popular Flash animation was taking off, and he and his younger brother Matt Chapman started to learn Flash on their own.
+Around 1999 Mike recognized how popular Flash animation was taking off, and he and his younger brother Matt Chapman started to learn Flash on their own.
 Looking for something on which to practice, they found inspiration in the old "children's" book.
 Their initial cartoons were launched on their dedicated website, homestarrunner.com, by 2000.
 Mike animated the cartoons, Matt provided the voices of the male characters, and Mike's girlfriend (now wife) Missy Palmer provided the voice of Marzipan.

 They initially started off with shorts that featured competitions between Homestar Runner as a heroic character and Strong Bad as the villain, but these did not really capture viewers.
 Mike and Matt came up with the idea of animating the scenes between competitions; Matt stated "that was the stuff that was funnier, the stuff happening between the plot points, which is hilarious because we hadn't even established a routine of making cartoons about competitions, we'd made like one".
 From May 2000 to February 2001, the website and cartoons started out with different art styles.
-In February 2001, it gained a new look, which has largely remained consistent to the present with minor changes.
+In February 2001 it gained a new look, which has largely remained consistent to the present with minor changes.